Pistonomaxime/DeepLearning-on-JPEG/README.md

 # DeepLearning-on-JPEG
-Necessary code to rebuild DCC article results
+Necessary code to rebuild DCC article results.

 Creation_Mnist.py file, create train and test directories, in which Mnist JPEG compresed images are stocked.
 This programme needs as input the JPEG quality desired.
 Caution those direcories will be created in the current directory.